 As part of the University of Alabama’s MA in Religion in Culture students will earn two required additional certificates, to document their enhanced skills in both online pedagogy and the digital humanities.

 Certificate in Online Pedagogy

 Although traditional lecture and seminar courses constitute the BA in Religious Studies at UA, the Department of Religious Studies has also developed a small number of courses specifically designed for beginning students working in the online environment — from distance learning students, working on degrees but away from campus, to Early College students getting a leg-up on their university education.
-In order to design or teach such courses, all instructors must complete UA’s Certificate in Online Pedagogy — a 10-part program (comprised of both core and elective online courses) that ensures that they are aware of strategies for succeeding with online teaching.
+In order to design or teach such courses, all instructors must complete UA’s Certificate in Online Pedagogy — a multi-part online program that ensures that they are aware of strategies for succeeding with online teaching.
 Because of the prominence of taking online courses in higher ed today, we aim to ensure that our graduates are not only experienced in teaching in this medium but also understand the wider factors that have, at least for some institutions, made online courses a preferred site.
 And, once they’ve earned this certificate (ideally before the end of their second semester, i.e., their first Spring semester), they will be eligible for the possibility of supervised online teaching opportunities in the Department, which could provide summer earnings or funding toward their second year as well as practical teaching experience.